Michael Johnson (footballer, born 1988): Manchester City

 On 21 October 2006, he was rewarded for his progress and made his Manchester City debut in the Premier League, in a 4–0 defeat by Wigan Athletic at the JJB Stadium.
 His second start came in a 2–0 win over Middlesbrough in March 2007, the start of a run of seven consecutive first team appearances, which was ended by a hamstring injury which ruled him out of a match against Aston Villa.

 He scored his first goal for City in a 1–0 win over Derby County on 15 August 2007 at the City of Manchester Stadium; the first home league goal City had scored since the new year.
 Johnson spent the end of 2007 and early 2008 out of the team with an abdominal injury during which time he would have a double-hernia operation.
 He returned to action on 29 February 2008, playing the full 90 minutes in City's goal-less home draw with Wigan.
-Johnson finished the 2007–08 season with three goals.
+Johnson finished the 2007–08 season with two goals.

 Johnson started the 2008–09 season in good form, linking well with players such as Stephen Ireland and Elano in the first few matches of the season, however after this, Johnson failed to feature for nearly a year due to a recurrence of his abdominal injury after City's League Cup defeat by Brighton & Hove Albion on 24 September 2008.
 He would not return for nearly seven months when he played for the reserve team in April, but Johnson would not feature for the first team until the following pre-season.